Al-Tazkiyah (Inner-Self Purification) – Essential for Success

 And whoever purifies himself does so for the benefit of his soul;

 and the destination (of all) is to Allah.
 Qur’an, 35:18

-A major portion of building the Muslim personality comes from the Islamic fundamental source, al Tazkiyah or the purification of the heart and soul.
+A significant portion of building the Muslim personality comes from the fundamental Islamic source, al Tazkiyah or the purification of the heart and soul.
 Through tazkiyah comes spiritual health and morality.
 The traits of the loving of Allah and His Prophets, adorning and practicing the ninety-nine attributes of Allah, applying the virtues of compassion and mercy, holding one’s brother or sister’s well-being higher than one’s self, generosity, piousness, trustworthiness and more are consequent virtues of tazkiyah.